 Our total net sales are derived from product sales to direct customers and distributors.
 We sell products globally through our direct sales force, third-party and related party distributors and independent sales representatives.
 Sales are derived from products for different applications.
+Shutdowns of third-party factories, in connection with COVID-19 or other factors beyond our control, are expected to affect our product sales in the next fiscal quarter.
 Our core applications are focused on the automotive, industrial and other industries.